Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

-**Example to clarify:** If you want to write a PHP website that controls Bricks/Bricklets you can upload your PHP program ``EXAMPLE`` with id ``EXAMPLEID`` that includes an index.php as starting point.
-If you now go to the RED Brick web interface and click on the "Bin" button for the newly created ``EXAMPLE`` program, you will get a link to ``/programs/EXAMPLEID/bin``, which will directly execute the index.php if opened since it will act as index for this directory.
+**Example to clarify:** If you want to write a PHP website that controls Bricks/Bricklets you can upload your PHP program ``EXAMPLE`` with id ``EXAMPLE-ID`` that includes an ``index.php`` as starting point.
+If you now go to the RED Brick web interface and click on the "Bin" button for the newly created ``EXAMPLE`` program, you will get a link to ``/programs/EXAMPLE-ID/bin``, which will directly execute the ``index.php`` if opened since it will act as index for this directory.

-This way you can easily implement a webpage that shows environment information gathered from Temperature/Barometer/Humidity Bricklets or you can have a webpage with buttons that control Relay Bricklets, etc.
+This way you can easily implement a web page that shows environment information gathered from Temperature/Barometer/Humidity Bricklets or you can have a web page with buttons that control Relay Bricklets, etc.

 With the RED Brick it is super simple to write web applications that can control hardware.